plblum/jivs/docs/Jivs_API.md

     validate?: boolean;
     duringEdit?: boolean;
     reset?: boolean;
-    conversionErrorTokenValue?: string;
     skipValueChangedCallback?: boolean;
     overrideDisabled?: boolean;
 }
-// FieldValueHosts extend the above export interface FieldValueHostSetValueOptions extends SetValueOptions {
+// FieldValueHosts extend the above on setValue, setTextValue, setValueToUndefined, and setValues. export interface FieldValueHostSetValueOptions extends SetValueOptions {
+    injectedError?: InjectedError;
     disableParser?: boolean;
     disableFormatter?: boolean;
 }
 ```
 These properties are all related to validation:
-- validate - When true, invoke validation but only if the value changed.
+- `validate` - When true, invoke validation but only if the value changed.
-- reset - When true, change the state of the ValueHost to unchanged and validation has not been attempted.
+- `reset` - When true, change the state of the ValueHost to unchanged and validation has not been attempted.
-- conversionErrorTokenValue - Provide an error message related to parsing from the Input Value into native value.
-This message can be shown when using DataTypeCheckCondition, by using the {ConversionError} token in its error message:
-    ```ts
-    let firstNameFld = document.getElementById('FirstName');
-    firstNameFld.attachEventListener('onchange', (evt)=> {
-        let textValue = evt.target.value;
-        let [nativeValue, errorMessage] = YourConvertToNativeCode(textValue);
-        vhm.vh.field('FirstName').setValues(nativeValue, textValue, {
-            validate: true,
-            conversionErrorTokenValue: errorMessage
-        });
-    });

-    // set up the DataTypeCheckCondition's error message (local to this form) let original = vhm.services.textLocalizerService as TextLocalizerService;
-    let tls = new TextLocalizerService();
-        tls.fallbackService = original.textLocalizerService;
-        vhm.services.textLocalizerService = tls;

-    tls.service.registerErrorMessage(ConditionType.DataTypeCheck, null, {
-            '*': 'Input error: {ConversionError}.'
-        });
-        tls.registerSummaryMessage(ConditionType.DataTypeCheck, null, {
-            '*': '{Label} has this error: {ConversionError}.'
-        });
-    ```
+- `injectedError` - When you handle parsing, your parser may report an error that you want to display.
+  Use this option to pass along the error.
+Jivs will display it.
+See [Injecting errors on demand](#injecting-errors-on-demand).

 #### ValueHostsManager.validate()
 Prior to submitting or any time you want to validate the entire form, use `validate()` on ValueHostsManager.